Positional Bias in Long-Document Ranking: Impact, Assessment, and Mitigation: Ranking with Cross-Encoding Long-Document Models

-\paragraph{BERT MaxP/SumP} These models \cite{DaiC19} use a linear layer $F$ to produce $m$ relevance scores $F(cls_i)$.
-Then complete document scores are computed as $\max_{i=1}^m F(cls_i)$ and $\sum_{i=1}^m F(cls_i)$ for the MaxP and SumP models, respectively.
+\paragraph{BERT MaxP/SumP} These models use a linear layer $F$ to produce $m$ chunk-relevance scores $F(cls_i)$.
+Document scores are computed as $\max_{i=1}^m F(cls_i)$ and $\sum_{i=1}^m F(cls_i)$ for MaxP and SumP models, respectively \cite{DaiC19}.

 \paragraph{PARADE} These models \cite{Parade2020} can be divided into two groups.
-The first group includes PARADE average, PARADE max, and PARADE attention, which all use simple approaches to produce an aggregated representation of $m$ \clstok-vectors $cls_i$.
-To compute a relevance score these aggregated representations are passed through a linear layer $F$.
+The first group includes PARADE average, PARADE max, and PARADE attention models, which all use simple approaches to produce an aggregated representation of $m$ \clstok-vectors $cls_i$.
+To compute a document-relevance score these aggregated representations are passed through a linear layer $F$.

-In particular, PARADE average and PARADE max combine $cls_i$ using averaging and the element-wise maximum operation, respectively. to generate aggregated representation of $m$ \clstok\ tokens $cls_i$.\footnote{Note that both PARADE average and AvgP vanilla ranker use the same approach to aggregate contextualized embeddings of \clstok\ tokens, but they differ in their approach to select document chunks.
-In particular, AveP uses non-overlapping chunks while PARADE average relies on the sliding window approach.} The PARADE attention model uses a learnable attention \cite{BahdanauCB14} vector $C$ to compute a scalar weight $w_i$ of each $i$ as follows:
+In particular, PARADE average and PARADE max combine $cls_i$ using averaging and the element-wise maximum operation, respectively, to generate aggregated representation of $m$ \clstok\ tokens $cls_i$.\footnote{Note that both PARADE average and AvgP vanilla ranker use the same approach to aggregate contextualized embeddings of \clstok\ tokens, but they differ in their approach to select document chunks.
+In particular, AvgP uses non-overlapping chunks while PARADE average relies on the sliding window approach.} The PARADE attention model uses a learnable attention \cite{BahdanauCB14} vector $C$ to compute a scalar weight $w_i$ of each $cls_i$ as follows: $w_1 w_2 \ldots w_m = softmax (C\cdot cls_1, C \cdot cls_2, \ldots , C \cdot cls_m)$.
+These weights are used to compute the aggregated representation as $\sum_{i=1}^{m} w_i cls_i$